agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 21.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** For the exam, understand that ESG is not just a "feel-good" topic.
+💡 CFA Exam Tip ✍️:For the exam, understand that ESG is not just a "feel-good" topic.
 It's about identifying tangible and intangible risks that can materially affect a company’s valuation and creditworthiness.
 A poor ESG profile can be a major red flag for long-term investors.

 </div>
 </div>